 The rate is a calculated percentage of indirect costs that can be attributable to maintaining a department that successfully completes federal projects.
 It is the ratio of the indirect costs to a direct cost base.
 In other words, the portion of administrative, overhead, central services resources consumed that can adequately be assigned to a particular department or agency that has federal projects.

 A separate indirect rate is usually necessary for each department or agency of the governmental unit claiming indirect costs because the amount of indirect costs consumed by each department or agency will be different.
 Examples of this would be: the administration of a small two-person department could be much less than the administration and management costs of a large, 50 person unit.
-Costs such as system maintenance, utilities, HR services and other costs would also differ depending on the type of agency or department, the number of employees in the office, and the systems needed to operate the department or agency.
+Costs such as system maintenance, utilities, human resources services and other costs would also differ depending on the type of agency or department, the number of employees in the office, and the systems needed to operate the department or agency.

-The assignment of indirect costs can be determined using a number of different accounting methods laid out in the circular, including:
+The assignment of indirect costs can be determined using several different accounting methods laid out in 2 CFR Part 200, Appendix VII, including:

 The simplified rate - used when a department or agency has only one major function or where all its major functions benefit from the indirect costs at approximately the same degree.
 This rate is good to use for agencies where the level of federal awards is relatively small.

 Multiple allocation base methods – when a governmental department or agency has several major functions which benefit from its indirect costs in varying degrees.
-In order to appropriately assign indirect costs, a method of pooling costs in individual buckets is used.
+To appropriately assign indirect costs, a method of pooling costs in individual buckets is used.

-Special indirect cost rate – when a department or agency’s units within the whole use indirect costs at very different levels and using methods 1 or 2 would not adequately take into account the cost usages appropriately.
+Special indirect cost rate – when a department or agency’s units within the whole use indirect costs at very different levels and using methods 1 or 2 would not adequately consider the cost usages appropriately.

 Restricted rate – used when a federal award restricts the reimbursement of certain indirect costs.

-For additional information regarding how to develop and apply the appropriate methods, see 2 CFR 200, Appendix VII.
+For additional information on developing and submitting indirect cost rates to ODOT for use on federal-aid projects, refer to Local Government Indirect Cost Rate Plans Frequently Asked Questions and Certification Program Bulletin 101-53, which is reissued each year with any required updates to how to prepare and submit indirect cost rates to ODOT for approval (see links in Resources box above).

 Developing an Indirect Cost Allocation Plan

 LPAs could develop an indirect cost allocation plan if the agency has a central services department and wants a portion of those central services costs to be distributed to federal projects.
 The results of allocations assigned under this plan will aid the agency or department in the complete development of the indirect cost rate as discussed above.

-For more detailed information on developing and maintaining a cost allocation plan, refer to 2 CFR 200 Appendix V and the brochure titled “A Guide for State, Local and Indian Tribal Governments, Cost Principles and Procedures for Developing Cost Allocation Plans and Indirect Cost Rates for Agreements with the Federal Government, Implementation Guide for Office Of Management and Budget Circular A-87”.
+De Minimis Rate Qualification

+If an LPA meets the requirements set forth in 2 CFR 200.414(f), the LPA may request approval to receive reimbursement for indirect costs up to the currently applicable federal de minimis rate.
+The LPA should submit a Certification of De Minimis Cost Rate Certification letter to ODOT (see link in Resources box above).

+Per 2 CFR 200.414(f), the LPA must meet the following eligibility criteria to qualify to use the de minimis indirect cost rate:

+Does not have a current Federal negotiated indirect cost rate; and

+Received less than $35 million in direct federal funding for the fiscal year requested.

+The LPA is also required to certify the de minimis indirect cost rate will be applied in accordance with federal requirements.
+Once approved, the de minimis indirect cost rate may be used indefinitely.

-Audit Requirements
+Submittal and Audit Requirements